doctrine/orm/en/reference/dql-doctrine-query-language.rst

 -  ``u`` is a so called identification variable or alias that refers to the ``MyProject\Model\User`` class.
-By placing this alias in the SELECT clause we specify that we want all instances of the User class that are matched by this query appear in the query result.
+By placing this alias in the SELECT clause we specify that we want all instances of the User class that are matched by this query to appear in the query result.
 -  The FROM keyword is always followed by a fully-qualified class name which in turn is followed by an identification variable or